peelmicro/documentation/projects/dot-net-multi-docker.md

 - On Details click on `Modify`

-- Scrool down to
+- Scroll down to `Deletion protection`
-Deletion protection

 Enable deletion protection

 [X] Protects the database from being deleted accidentally.
 While this option is enabled, you can’t delete the database.

 Unmark `[ ] Protects the database from being deleted accidentally.` and then click on `Continue`